N. Rangaswamy: Political career

-Chief Minister of Puducherry
+Chief Ministership of Puducherry (2001-08), (2011-16) & (2021-)

 In Puducherry he was always called as People chief minister (makkal mudhalvar) due to noteworthy achievements in education including free education through good government schools, old age pension scheme, free reimbursements for professional and non-professional college students.
 He laid the foundation for the first government medical college at Kathirkamam.
 His welfare schemes include distribution of wheat through PDS for the poor diabetics who have crossed the age of 60, a Mid-day Meal Scheme and breakfast schemes for the poor school children and reimbursing the school and college tuition fees to students.
 Rangaswamy resigned as Chief Minister on 28 August 2008; Indian National Congress had asked him to resign due to internal politics.
 After resigning from Indian National Congress, he started a new political party called All India NR Congress on 7 February 2011.
 Within three months, in the 2011 Legislative Assembly Elections, his party won 15 seats out of 17 seats it contested and its alliance partner, All India Anna Dravida Munnetra Kazhagam got 5 out of 10 seats it contested.

+In 2021 Legislative Assembly Elections, his party won 10 seats and its alliance partner Bharatiya Janata Party won 6 seats, thus forming the government.
+He was sworn on as CM on 7 May 2021 with BJP's support.